React

 A class is generally incomplete without a constructor, so let’s add one.

 The props, that get passed into this component, gets passed into the class’s constructor.
 This, along with the super method, allows you to use the props in context to this, which, in this case, refers to the component.
-If you’re really curious about what super actually does, check out the docs.
+If you’re really curious about what super actually does, check out the MDN docs on the super keyword.

 If your component doesn’t have any props, it is fine to leave the constructor and the super with no arguments.